zoeyliu1999/juceyj.github.io/_pages/about.md

 # Introduction

-I am a coming PhD student in Hong Kong University of Science and Technology (HKUST) Computer Science and Engineer Department in Sep 2020.
+I am a coming PhD student in Hong Kong University of Science and Technology (HKUST) Computer Science and Engineer Department (CSE) in Sep 2020.
 Before that, I am currently a four-year undergraduate student (expected to graduate at June 2020) majoring in Computer Science in Fudan University supervised by [Prof. Xipeng Qiu](<http://homepage.fudan.edu.cn/xpqiu/>) at [FudanNLP Laboratory](<https://github.com/FudanNLP>).

 My research interests include Computer Vision and Machine Learning, especially in few shot learning, weakly supervised vision problems and specific vision applications.